-Romney ran Bain until 1999, when he left to run the Salt Lake City Olympics.
-He was in position to oversee the majority of operational and financial changes the private equity firm made for GS Industries before Bain put it into bankruptcy in 2001.
+Romney ran Bain until 1999 when he left to run the Salt Lake City Olympics.
+He was in a position to oversee the majority of operational and financial changes the private equity firm made for GS Industries before Bain put it into bankruptcy in 2001.
 Despite his departure, Romney still maintained a significant financial stake in Bain, and continued to collect dividends from Bain afterwards.

 Significant criticism, much of it by people not associated with Bain, Romney, GSI or its workers, has been made against Bain’s management of the steel company, according to prior coverage.
 Commonly cited operational problems included hiring supervisors with little or no industry experience and introducing numerous cost-cutting measures that backfired, eventually costing the company extra.

 However, it was the financial actions taken by management that various outsiders and insiders alike believe were the primarily causes of GSI’s downfall.
 Many believe this trend started early in Bain’s tenure, when it paid itself hefty dividends soon after acquiring the mill.
 Ultimately, it was this action that may have burdened the struggling company with a too-heavy debt load and prevented much-needed financial flexibility.